 - Massachusetts College of Pharmacy and Health Sciences

 - Forsyth Institute

 Find more information about each of these Fenway colleges, universities, and schools at Universities and Colleges in Boston

 The 213-acre Longwood Medical Area bounded by Riverway, the Fenway, and Huntington Ave contain some of the world's premier medical research and care institutions, as well as top academic institutions.

-Medical centers located in Fenway's LMA include:
+Medical centers located in the Longwood Medical Area include: